solliancenet/azure-synapse-in-a-day-demos/fraud-detection/README.md

 ### Pre-Requisites

 **Please note**: If you are not running this lab in a hosted environment, complete the [lab setup instructions](Setup.md) before continuing.

+- Power BI Pro or Premium license.
+You may try Pro free for 60 days if you have not previously signed up for a free trial.

 ## Hands-On Training Theme